Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Limited pipeline features vs. HubSpot

-Verdict: Only worth considering if social selling is genuinely core to how you work.
+Verdict: Only consider it if social selling is genuinely core to how you work.
 Otherwise, HubSpot or Zoho offer more for less.

 Full Feature Comparison Table